How Does LendingTree Get Paid?

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appears on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 The Discover it® Secured Credit Card is an excellent choice for consumers who want to earn rewards while building or rebuilding credit.
-Like the Citi® Secured Mastercard®, this Discover secured card has a $0 annual fee.
-But this card is designed for those with little to no credit or poor credit, so it may be a better choice for rebuilding credit.
+Like the Citi® Secured Mastercard®, it has a $0 annual fee.
+But it’s designed for those with limited / poor credit, so it may be a better choice for rebuilding credit.

 | Disclosures